jackwatters45/blog-api/README.md

 - how to send better error for unique constraint violation
 - add limit to results

-## TODO
+## BEFORE FRONTEND

-- update populate

-- auth stuff
 - add auth to routes that need it (protect private routes)
+- test routes where auth is needed

+## while doing frontend

 - search route (for posts and users)
 - like stuff

-- implement user routes in frontend / login / register